 What is impact distribution?

 The fact that this is an impact project adds even more opportunity and even more complexity.
 Given your impact goals and your partnerships, your priority may be working with community organisers to equip them in their changemaking.
 Or perhaps you are focused on effective political lobbying around the release.
-Any one of these outcomes could spell success, there are no wrong answers, just what makes sense for your film and issue.
+It all depends on what makes sense for your film and issue.

-This chapter is intended to help you figure out what kind of distribution is right for you.
-To get the film seen as widely as possible AND to get it seen by the right people in the right way to achieve the right results.
+This chapter is intended to help you navigate the distribution landscape to figure out what kind of distribution is right for your impact campaign.
+To get the film seen as widely as possible AND to get it seen by the right people, in the right way, in order to achieve the right results.